Newport Pagnell railway station

 The last passenger train ran on 5 September 1964 and the last goods train on 22 May 1967.
 The station site is now under Sheppard's Close, a modern residential development.
 The trackbed is now a rail trail, part of the Milton Keynes redway system.
-There is commemorative column on the site of the final signal post just short of the station site.
+There is a commemorative column on the site of the final signal post just short of the station site.